 Expansive areas of photosynthesizing bluish-green cyanobacteria in lakes are called blooms.
 These blooms can contain toxins that can be harmful to both human and other animals’ health.
 A variety of state, local, and regional organizations are engaged in efforts to monitor for the presence of blooms and to alert the public when they are present.

-Lake Champlain Sea Grant staff developed a public service announcement to share key information with numerous audiences about ensuring the safety of both dogs and humans when blooms are present.
-Staff also adapted a New York Sea Grant publication to better focus on Lake Champlain-area resources to help people identify and report blooms.
-The publication provides links to state environmental and health agencies in Vermont and New York with information on bloom biology, origin, status, and reporting protocols:
+- Keeping Dogs Safe from Cyanobacteria Blooms (PDF): Adapted from a New York Sea Grant publication, this fact sheet focuses on Lake Champlain-area resources to help people identify and report blooms.
+Find links to state environmental and health agencies in Vermont and New York with information on bloom biology, origin, status, and reporting protocols.

 - Public service announcement about cyanobacteria and dog safety (MP3): Cyanobacteria toxins can pose health threats to dogs.
 In this 3-minute audio file, learn how to keep your pets safe.

 - Understanding Cyanobacteria (PDF): Learn more about cyanobacteria and how municipalities and individual property owners can help to reduce stormwater and pollutant runoff.